-A Day with Ward Kimball in 1957by Jim Korkis, staff writer
+A Day with Ward Kimball in 1957by Jim Korkis, contributing writer

 Ward Kimball is a Disney Legend.